 Rachel Deane Binder

-- Was fragrance a large part of your life?
+Was fragrance a large part of your life growing up?

 I moved a great deal when I was a kid and even when we did settle down in Northern Maine, we spent our summers in California.
 What could never be taken away was the olfactory imprint of each locale: the honeysuckle and near wet heat of Richmond, the smell of ripping into sourdough bread on the beach in Bodega Bay, the muddy smell of spring wildflowers and first grass in Northern Maine or the pungent seaweed smell of Bar Harbor.
 When I was older and was finally able to travel to Southern France, someone told me to pick out any perfume I wanted.
 I was shocked at how many scents smelled plastic to me since I didn’t yet understand that they were all synthetic.
 Even when I was a teenager I would make my own concoctions out of oils and I recall wondering if I could track down a “higher quality” sandalwood, so there were signs along the way that scent might be my calling.

-- What are some of the things that you are involved in, in the perfume world?
+What are some of the projects that you are involved in?

 I do try and take part in any activities put on by the Institute for Art and Olfaction, but I just had a baby so I have missed out on quite a lot of great stuff.